MicrosoftDocs/windows-itpro-docs/devices/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

 312	}
 ``

-Like the permissions set in the Configure Permissions section of the script, the configuration of each Surface UEFI setting is performed by defining the variable $uefiV2.
-For each line defining the $uefiV2 variable, a Surface UEFI setting is identified by setting name or ID and the configured value is set to Enabled or Disabled.
+Like the permissions set in the **Configure Permissions** section of the script, the configuration of each Surface UEFI setting is performed by defining the **$uefiV2** variable.
+For each line defining the **$uefiV2** variable, a Surface UEFI setting is identified by setting name or ID and the configured value is set to **Enabled** or **Disabled**.

-If you do not want to alter the configuration of a Surface UEFI setting, for example to ensure that the Surface UEFI administrator password is not cleared by the action of resetting all Surface UEFI settings to their default, you can use ClearConfiguredValue() to enforce that this setting will not be altered.
-In the sample script, this is used on line 300 to prevent the clearing of the Surface UEFI Administrator password, identified in the sample script by its setting ID, 501.
+If you do not want to alter the configuration of a Surface UEFI setting, for example to ensure that the Surface UEFI administrator password is not cleared by the action of resetting all Surface UEFI settings to their default, you can use **ClearConfiguredValue()** to enforce that this setting will not be altered.
+In the sample script, this is used on line 300 to prevent the clearing of the Surface UEFI Administrator password, identified in the sample script by its setting ID, **501**.

-You can find information about the available settings names and IDs for Surface UEFI in the Settings Names and IDs section later in this article.
+You can find information about the available settings names and IDs for Surface UEFI in the [Settings Names and IDs](#settings-names-and-ids) section later in this article.

 ### Settings registry key